Find helpful tutorials or share inspiring use cases on AI technology for higher education.

 Shared content may not reflect the policies of Tilburg University on the use of AI.

-How to use github copilot
+How to use GitHub Copilot in RStudio

 Could you use some assistance with writing code in R?

-Recently, our colleagues at Tilburg Science Hub published a really cool article about using GitHub Copilot for R. We have previously discussed setting up Copilot for Visual Studio Code, but we had not yet covered this feature.
+Recently, our colleagues at Tilburg Science Hub published a really cool article about using GitHub Copilot for R. We have previously discussed setting up Copilot for Visual Studio Code, but we have not yet covered this feature.
 Knowing that many of you use R extensively during your studies or research, we thought it would be beneficial to share this article with you.
 Special thanks go to Tilburg Science Hub for sharing this article with us!

 What is GitHub Copilot